 In Python, in addition to handling built-in exceptions, we can also define our own custom exceptions.

-This is useful because we can represent specific errors related to the logic of your application, providing more precise error handling.
+This is useful because we can represent specific errors to the logic of your application, allowing us to manage these errors more precisely.

 Defining Custom Exceptions

-To create a custom exception, we simply define a new class that inherits from Exception
+To create a custom exception, simply define a new class that inherits from Exception

 .